AartiLubana/WebApplication2/WebApplication2/README.txt

 2308

 Part 5: Work with a Database
-I explored database interactions in ASP.NET Core MVC.
-I learned how to connect an application to a database and perform CRUD operations.
+I delved into database interactions in ASP.NET Core MVC, connecting the application to a database and performing CRUD operations.

 Part 6: Controller Actions and Views
 I dived deeper into controller actions and views.
 I understood how to handle user requests, process data, and display the appropriate views.